 For each order placed, there are two searches conducted.
 NCA Search DOES NOT bill both

 searches.
 We bill the better result of the two.
-We bill out on the first day of each
+We bill out on the 20th of each

 month for all searches that were completed for the previous month and the monthly